Tabletop Game: Banestorm

 - Our Elves Are Better.
 Subverted in that they have clearly fallen on hard times since the Banestorm, and are essentially a Dying Race.
 They survive in small communities hidden away in the various forests of Ytarria, with their largest communities being in the two massive woodlands known as the Great Forest and the Blackwoods.
 One truly different variety is the Dark Elves, who are notable for being anything but Drow; they are actually a faction within elf culture, calling themselves "The Purifiers", with a philosophy of genocidal xenophobia, first against orcs, and then against anyone who isn't an elf.

 - Our Goblins Are Different.
-Here, Goblins are short, green humanoids from the mostly arid desert world of Gabrook.
+Here, oblins are short, green humanoids originally from the mostly arid desert world of Gabrook.
 They are intelligent, civilized, and naturally curious, and actually fit well enough into human society.
 Hobgoblins are their larger, dumber cousins.

 - Our Vampires Are Different: Averted.
 Banestorm vampires are pretty much the Dracula sort.